BCLawLibrary/practical-ai-in-30-days/day-22-organizing-your-knowledge-base.md

    - Key papers
    - Notes
    - Research questions
-3. A custom copy editor and ghostwriter trained in your writing style (My personal go to)
+3. A custom copy editor and ghostwriter trained in your writing style (My personal go to custom assistant)
    - Examples of the writing style(s) you want help replicating
    - Examples of writing you aspire to
    - Separate documents for each style of writing